bmg8521-cyber/absolute-tutor/README.md

 ## Quick Start
 1. Open `index.html` in your web browser to launch the application
 2. Navigate between pages using the top navigation menu
-3. All data is saved locally in your browser - no account required
+3. All interactions reset on page reload - perfect for clean demonstrations

 ## File Structure